kpennell/deck.gl/docs/api-reference/carto/overview.md

 # @deck.gl/carto

-Deck.gl is the prefered and official solution to create modern Location Intelligence Webapps with [CARTO platform](https://carto.com/)
+Deck.gl is the preferred and official solution to create modern Location Intelligence Webapps with [CARTO platform](https://carto.com/)

 It integrates with [CARTO Maps API](https://carto.com/developers/maps-api/reference/) to:

 * Provide a geospatial backend storage for your geospatial data.
-* Visualize large datasets which don't fit in browser memory.
+* Visualize large datasets that don't fit in browser memory.
 * SQL spatial interface to work with your data.